 In the micro-consultation, the client listed the following component issues:

-The client explained that the proverbial "straw that broke the camel's back" was when the landlord agreed to rent client a second office, to replace the first, and then repudiated that agreement, insisting instead that the client was stuck with the first office.
+The client explained that the proverbial "straw that broke the camel's back" was when the landlord agreed to rent client a second office, to replace the first, and then repudiated that agreement.
 So, even before Veeto got involved, the facts and evidence underlying the client's legal claims against the landlord were many.

 Veeto's offer to help

-Based on the case details the shared during the micro-consultation, Veeto offered to help via Veeto's fixed-fee pre-litigation services, of which there were several options the client could choose from.
-The client narrowed down their interest to three different options on Veeto's menu of pre-litigation services, and Veeto provided the client with a fixed-fee quote for each option.
-The client ended up selecting one of the two full-service options--the quoted fixed fee for that option being $1,885, which was determined based on several factors particular to the case and the specific pre-litigation services the client wanted to hire Veeto to do.
+Having appraised the details of the case, Veeto offered to help via Veeto's fixed-fee pre-litigation services.
+Accordingly, the client narrowed down their interest to three different options on Veeto's menu of pre-litigation services, and Veeto provided the client with a fixed-fee quote for each option.
+The client ended up selecting one of the two full-service options as their top choice--the quoted fixed fee for that option being $1,885, which was determined based largely on several factors particular to the case and the specific pre-litigation services the client wanted to hire Veeto to do (note: Veeto custom-quotes every case, and every quote depends on that same combination of factors).

 Are Veeto's pre-litigation service fees really fixed?

-The client expressed both shock at how low the price was and suspicion about whether any caveats existed that would result in the client paying anything more than the quoted fixed fee of $1,885.
-This is because, as the client seemed to already know, fixed-fee legal services are very rare in contract disputes (the more common pricing model is the "traditional law firm's" billable-hour service fee; see this article for a detailed comparison of the three most common pricing models in legal services).
-Not wishing to be met later with the same kind of unexpected, extra fees that the client's landlord had charged the client, the client dug into this question at length during the evaluation of Veeto's pre-litigation service:
+In a number of ways, the client expressed at once both shock at how low the price was and suspicion about whether any caveats existed that would result in the client paying anything more than the quoted fixed fee of $1,885.
+This is because, as the client seemed to already know, fixed-fee legal services are very rare in contract disputes; the more common pricing model is the "traditional law firm's" billable-hour service fee (see this article for a detailed comparison of the three most common pricing models in legal services).
+Not wishing to be met later with unexpected extra fees from Veeto, the client dug into this question at length during the evaluation of whether or not it made sense to hire Veeto:

 ...what happens if [the case ends up requiring more work than expected]?
 Should I expect additional billing?